tdworowy/kindle_highlights/md/Crafting_Interpreters_(Nystrom_Robert).md

       This gets us to an important principle called maximal munch.
 When two lexical grammar rules can both match a chunk of code that the scanner is looking at, whichever one matches the most characters wins.

       The art, then, is finding accidental complexity that can be omitted—language features and interactions that don’t carry their weight by increasing the breadth or ease of using the language.
+      As the man said, for every complex problem there’s a simple solution, and it’s wrong. ​— ​Umberto Eco, Foucault’s Pendulum